A dwindling Minnesota fishing fleet chases the historic herring boom on Lake Superior

 The two started North Superior Fishery together in 2019, operating out of Grand Marais.
 Genial and quick to laugh, Brisson is the one who picks up the phone.

-His grandparents Fern and Lloyd Hendrickson fished Superior every day they could well into their 80s.
+His grandparents Fern and Lloyd Hendrickson fished Superior every day that they could, well into their 80s.
 Brisson grew up in the industry, then worked several jobs outside of it before coming back to the lake to apprentice as a commercial fisherman under his uncle for a few years before taking over full-time.

 Smith, focused and driven, was hired on his first commercial boat at 14.
 He’s been doing it ever since.